 This is not technically a Newcastle attraction, but its one of those areas that everybody should visit at least once in their life and Newcastle is the perfect base from which to launch your exploration.
 Its wineries are world-famous, while its cellar door sales will let you experience the best drop of wine at a fraction of the price it sells elsewhere.

-There are plenty of tours that depart from Newcastle, happily picking you up from Adamstown Motor Inn and dropping you off again once your winery fun is over.
+There are plenty of tours that depart from Newcastle, happily picking you up from Adamstown Motor Inn, Accommodation Newcastle and dropping you off again once your winery fun is over.
 This is the best way to fully enjoy the many unique wines that are on offer without any concern about how to get back to your bed.